pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/3-basic-arm-control.md

 ### Cartesian space: forward_kinematics()

-You can get the end effector position of Reachy in Reachy 2 coordinate system using forward kinematics.
+You can get the end effector pose of Reachy in Reachy 2 coordinate system using forward kinematics.

 Call:
 ```python
 reachy.l_arm.forward_kinematics()
 ```
-to get the position of the left gripper in Cartesian space.
+to get the pose of the left gripper in Cartesian space.

 > Read next section on [Use arm kinematics]({{< ref "developing-with-reachy-2/basics/4-use-arm-kinematics" >}}) to better understand the use of the `forward_kinematics()` method.